Conreality/conreality-wiki/Laser-Turret.md

 Challenges
 ----------

-* How to handle the offset between the camera aperture and the laser pointer?
+* How to best handle the offset between the camera aperture and the laser pointer?